AndrewEllis93/Print-Tuning-Guide/articles/voron_v2_gantry_squaring.md

 ## Method

+:bulb: Some have found [:page_facing_up: Z Locks](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/tallman5/z-locks/) to be useful for this procedure.
+They are not required, however.

 1. Enter this g-code: `SET_IDLE_TIMEOUT TIMEOUT=99999`
     - This arbitrarily high timeout just gives us time to work.
 We need the Z motors to be energized and holding for the whole process.